red5pro/streaming-html5/src/page/test/subscribeMobile/README.md

+# Subscriber page optimized for Mobile

-# Subscribe Failover using Red5 Pro
+## Subscribe Failover using Red5 Pro
 This is an example of utilizing the failover mechanism of the Red5 Pro HTML SDK to select a subscriber based on browser support.

 The default failover order is: